Blueskale/alx-system_engineering-devops/0x00-shell_basics/README.md

 These scripts are shell scripting commands.
-Eight scripts in this working tree.
+Nine scripts in this working tree.